jluttine/tikz-bayesnet/README.rst

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
-The license is in the file LICENSE and the latest version of this license is in http://www.latex-project.org/lppl.txt and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.
+The license is in the file LICENSE_LPPL and the latest version of this license is in http://www.latex-project.org/lppl.txt and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

-This work has the LPPL maintenance status `maintained'.

-The Current Maintainer of this work is Jaakko Luttinen.

-This work consists of the files tikzlibrarybayesnet.code.tex, example.tex, model_pca.tex, model_pca2.tex, model_lda.tex,
-model_citation_influence.tex.
+This work is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+See the license in the file LICENSE_GPL or visit <http://www.gnu.org/licenses/>.